 Heat rash can cause areas of the skin to turn red, develop small bumps, and become itchy.

 Heat rash is diagnosed by how it looks.
-To get more information, the doctor will ask about your child’s symptoms and health history.
-The doctor will also examine your child.
+To get more information, the healthcare provider will ask about your child’s symptoms and health history.
+The healthcare provider will also examine your child.
 You will be told if any tests are needed.